tempertemper/www.tempertemper.net/src/site/posts/2022-02-21--wcag-22-in-language-i-can-understand.md

 It also allows photo recognition, like [CAPTCHAs](https://en.wikipedia.org/wiki/CAPTCHA) and user-uploaded picture recognition.

-## 3.3.8 Accessible Authentication (Enhanced)
+## 3.3.9 Accessible Authentication (Enhanced)

-Almost the same as 3.3.7 Accessible Authentication, but CAPTCHAs and user-uploaded pictures can't be included in the log-in process.
+Almost the same as 3.3.8 Accessible Authentication (Minimum), but CAPTCHAs and user-uploaded pictures can't be included in the log-in process.

 ## 4.1.1 Parsing